AppPETs/developer-guidelines/KeyTakeaways.md

 # Key Takeaways

-For a checklist based approach as support for application development please see the document “Secure_Apps_Checklist”.
+For a checklist based approach as support for application development please see the document "Secure_Apps_Checklist".

 - Security and privacy have to be taken into consideration before the implementation of the app actually starts.
 - Security is a fast developing branch.
 Pay attention to technological progress.